ChenGiuseppe/PyMM/README.md

 <atom symbol> <x> <y> <z>
 ```

-> **NOTE**: The program also accept other types of formatting and will check and correct some common errors.
-This is done mainly for compatibility with legacy software.
+> **NOTE**: The program also accepts other types of file format.
+It will check and tries to correct some common errors.
+This is mainly done to assure the compatibility with common used software.

 * -gu : units used in the QC geometry input file (default: Angstrom).